ibm-cloud-docs/account/vrf-service-endpoint.md

 When {{site.data.keyword.Bluemix_notm}} service endpoints are enabled in your account, you can choose to expose a private network endpoint when you create a resource.
 You can then connect directly to this endpoint over the {{site.data.keyword.Bluemix_notm}} private network rather than the public network.
 Because resources that use private network endpoints don't have an internet-routable IP address, connections to these resources are more secure.
 For more information, see [Service endpoints for private network connections](/docs/account?topic=account-service-endpoints-overview).

 Before you can enable service endpoints, VRF must be enabled for your account.
+Virtual Private Clouds (VPCs) are automatically enabled for VRF.
 {: note}

 ### From the console